-7.3.
-Political and military organization
+4.4.
+Political and military organisation

-Carry out a research in your school library, and demonstrate the Precolonial Rwanda was politically and militarily well organized.
+Carry out a research in your school library, and demonstrate the Pre-colonial Rwanda was politically and militarily well organized.

 The Kingdom of Rwanda also had its administrative system.
 The Kingdom of Rwanda is known to have started in a small area of Gasabo.
 It enlarged to a bigger size and was named Rwanda rugari rwa Gasabo, meaning the big size of Rwanda.